getzep/docs.getzep.com/docs/sdk/chat_history/index.md

 Both of these approaches may be useful, with the first providing the LLM with context as to the most recent interactions with a human.
 The second approach enables you to look back further in the chat history and retrieve messages that are relevant to the current conversation in a token-efficient manner.

+## Initializing the Zep Client

+Please see the [SDK documentation](index.md) for more information on initializing the Zep client.

+!!! info "`zep-python` supports async use"

+        `zep-python` supports async use.
+All methods are available as both sync and async, with the async methods prefixed with `a`.
+For example, `zep-python` has both `zep_client.memory.add_memory` and `zep_client.memory.aadd_memory` methods.

 ## Next Steps

 - Working with [Users](users.md) and [Sessions](sessions.md)